Quantum speed limit and categorical energy relative to microlocal projector: Introduction

+In addition to the fidelity $Rhom$ and the evolution $\s$, another piece of ingredience we need is energy measurement.
+This is achieved by estimating the persistency acquired by a state before and after an evolution acting on the category $\D(Q\x\R)$.
 The sheaf theoretic measurement of persistency relies on the notion of interleaving distance firstly introduced by Kashiwara and Schapira \cite{KS18} and further adapted by Asano and Ike \cite{AI20} to a non-balanced version.
-In Asano-Ike's \cite{AI20} they extended Tamarkin's separation theorem in a quantitative way and remarkably related this persistence-like distance to the Hofer displacement energy.
+In Asano-Ike's \cite{AI20} they extended Tamarkin's non-displaceability theorem in a quantitative way and remarkably related a persistence-like categorical distance to the Hofer displacement energy.
+In our definition of $e_B$ this persistence-like distance is used to measure how much energy is needed to eliminate the fidelity of the initial sheaf where the fidelity relative to $B$ is detected by applying the functor $\EB$.
+This way the fundamental speed limit is put under the (dualized) context of sheaf-theoretic persistency.

-The second novelty of our approach is the independency of the use of Tamarkin's separation theorem and its quantitative version.
-Moreover, in the present paper we make no assumption to any positivity result from hard symplectic geometry while such assumption was made in the proof of \cite{CP18} that dislocations yield displacements.
+The second novelty of our approach is the independency of Tamarkin's separation theorem, an important result on which Asano-Ike's theory \cite{AI20} is premised.
+Moreover, in the present paper we make no assumption to any positivity result from hard symplectic geometry while such assumption was made in the proof of \cite{CP18} by Charles and Polterovich that dislocations yield displacements.
 Another difference between our approach and \cite{AI20,CP18} is that we are able to estimate the Hofer displacement energy of mixed types such as displacing a Lagrangian from an open set.
 With the aforementioned categorical energy $e_B(-)$ relative to $B$, our main result is:

 \begin{thm}[Theorem \ref{comparison}] Let $B$ be an open bounded subset of $T^*Q$.
-Suppose $A$ is a closed subset of $T^*Q$, then for any object $\F\in\D_A(Q\x\R)$ we have the following categorical-Hofer inequality
+Suppose $A$ is a closed subset of $T^*Q$, then for any object $\F\in\D_A(Q\x\R)$ the following categorical-Hofer inequality holds:

 \end{thm}

 This leads to a direct formulation of a nontrivial lower bound of the Hofer displacement energy of mixed type using algebraic microlocal analysis: